DarkoKukovec/I18n-harmony/README.md

   * if a translation is missing, it will add ``locale: `` in front of the key when it's returned by the ``t`` function
 * postProcessor
   * function that will be executed just before the ``t`` function returns the result
-  * receives one argument - the interpolated string
+  * receives three argument - the interpolated string, translation key and received arguments
   * default function will replace newlines with line breaks
 * suffixFunction
   * function that decides which suffix should be used based on the count argument